vague2k/templui/CONTRIBUTING.md

 - Use a clear and descriptive title for the issue to identify the suggestion.
 - Provide a step-by-step description of the suggested enhancement in as many details as possible.
-- Explain why this enhancement would be useful to most TemplUI users.
+- Explain why this enhancement would be useful to most templUI users.

 ### Pull Requests